 - forms dense thickets that exclude native plants

 Also known as Coral Creeper, it is originally from Africa.

-Its very important that we get control of this plant before it becomes endemic and impossible to control.
+Its very important that we get control of this plant before it becomes fully naturalised and impossible to control.

 If you find it, pull it out and dispose of it in the wheely bin.
 Do not compost or take to council green waste.